FlavScents AInsights Entry for Isoamyl Acetate (CAS: 123-92-2)

 7. Toxicology, Safety & Exposure Considerations

-Isoamyl acetate is considered safe for oral exposure in flavor applications, with an acceptable daily intake (ADI) established by regulatory bodies.
-For dermal exposure in fragrances, it is generally non-irritating and non-sensitizing at typical use levels, although IFRA provides guidelines to ensure safe use.
-Inhalation exposure is primarily relevant in occupational settings, where adequate ventilation is recommended to minimize exposure.
-The risk profiles for food and fragrance applications are similar, with no significant differences in safety considerations.
+Isoamyl acetate is considered safe for oral exposure in flavor applications, with an acceptable daily intake (ADI) not specifically established but generally recognized as safe at typical use levels.
+For dermal exposure in fragrances, it is not known to cause irritation or sensitization at typical concentrations, aligning with IFRA guidelines.
+Inhalation exposure is generally safe, though occupational exposure should be monitored to prevent excessive inhalation in industrial settings.
+The risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature